bcooperstl/advent-of-code-2021/documentation/day10.md

 ## Part 2 Requirements ##

+You are given a list of strings as described in the input format.
+Each string has one or more chunks, with other chunks able to be nested in the middle.

+Discard the corrupted strings and focus on the incomplete strings.
+Find the sequence of closing characters needed to complete the strings.

+Compute the autocomplete score for each string by the following algorithm
+- Start with 0.
+- For each auto-complete character:
+    - multiply by 5
+    - add 1 for ')', 2 for '\]', 3 for '}' or 4 for '>'

+Sort the autocomplete scores.

+Output the middle auto-complete score (there will be an odd number)

 ### Input Format ###

 A list of strings, one per line, consisting of combinations of the following open/close pairs of symbols: